 Adding Jira Integration in Opsgenie

 Please create an Opsgenie account if you haven't done so already.

 Go to Opsgenie Jira Integration page.

-Specify who is notified of Jira alerts using the Teams field.
+Specify who is notified of Jira alerts using the Responders field.
 Auto-complete suggestions are provided as you type.

 Copy the integration URL which includes the Opsgenie endpoint as well as the API key.